NREL/floris/docs/index.rst

 More information on all of these models can be found in :ref:`theory`.

-See :cite:`ind-annoni2018analysis,ind-bay2019unlocking` for a practical information on using floris as a modeling and simulation tool for controls research.
+See :cite:`ind-annoni2018analysis` for practical information on using floris as a modeling and simulation tool for controls research.

 References:
     .. bibliography:: /source/zrefs.bib
         :style: unsrt
         :filter: docname in docnames
-        :labelprefix: ind
         :keyprefix: ind-